34 datasets found

 Abstract

 Jezero crater is the landing site for the Mars 2020 Perseverance rover.
-The Noachian-aged crater has undergone several periods of fluvial and lacustrine activity and many phyllosilicate- and carbonate-bearing rocks were formed and emplaced as a result.
-It also contains a portion of the regional Nili Fossae olivine-carbonate unit.
+The Noachian-aged crater has undergone several periods of fluvial and lacustrine activity and many phyllosilicate- and carbonate-bearing rocks formed as a result.
+It also contains a large portion of the regional Nili Fossae olivine-carbonate unit.
 In this work, we performed spectral mixture analysis of visible/near-infrared hyperspectral imagery over Jezero.
 We modeled carbonate abundances up to ~35% and identified three distinct units containing different carbonate phases.
-Our work also suggests that the olivine in the regional unit is predominantly restricted to aeolian deposis overlying the carbonate-bearing rocks.
+Our work also suggests that the olivine in the regional unit is largely restricted to aeolian deposis overlying the carbonate-bearing rocks.
 The diversity of carbonate phases in Jezero points to multiple periods of carbonate formation under varying conditions.

 Description of Repository Datasets